balancer/code-review/rate-providers/sUSDERateProvider.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: **
+**Summary judgment: SAFE**

 This Rate Provider is expected to work well with Balancer Pools.
-While the Price data can be updated by various EOAs the checks for data validity are essential and are what protects against malicious price data being provided.
+This verdict is based on the following assumptions: Both unverified contracts and the mentioned EOAs act as relayers which:
+> can update the price but only using our signed data packages.
+In other words, they act only as relayers passing already signed data without the ability to modify content.
+Given these accounts acting as relayers as outlined in the RedStone classic oracle model and rate deviation protection measures being in place, this Rate Provider should work with Balancer pools.